Funko (FNKO)

 12. Is Now The Time To Buy Funko?

-Before making an investment decision, investors should account for Funko’s business fundamentals and valuation in addition to what happened in the latest quarter.
+When considering an investment in Funko, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-We cheer for all companies serving everyday consumers, but in the case of Funko, we’ll be cheering from the sidelines.
-To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Funko falls short of our quality standards.
+First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.